MarcusAndersson1/Lab_4/README.md

 It is important that we return as soon as we reach the goal, because otherwise we will continue adding new entries to the queue infinitely.

 Implement this algorithm in the `searchUCS` method.
-There is a variable `nodesVisited` already defined, which you should increase every time you remove an entry from `pqueue`.
+There is a variable `iterations` already defined, which you should increase every time you remove an entry from `pqueue`.
 When you have done this you should be able to run some simple queries, such as finding the shortest route to Kungälv, Lerum, or Alingsås:

 ```
 $ java RunPathFinder ucs AdjacencyGraph graphs/AdjacencyGraph/citygraph-VGregion.txt Göteborg Alingsås